LivePersonInc/knowledge-center-archive/pages/documents/FAQs/reporting-data.md

 ![](/img/reporting-data-faqs-2.png)
 Deleted user data is stored in LivePerson and visible for **13 months following deletion**.

-Deleted agents are displayed with a '(deleted)' indicator in the Open Conversations, All Conversations, Web History lists, and the engagement history widget.
+Deleted agents are displayed with a '(deleted)' indicator in the Open Conversations, All Conversations, Web History lists, and the Conversation History widget.

 {: .notice}
 Before deleting a user, ensure that the agent doesn’t own any open conversations (if so, these conversations should be transferred to the queue) and that the user is logged out of LivePerson.